Lululemon shares surge as consumers snap up pricier athletic wear

 June 2 (Reuters) - Shares of Lululemon Athletica Inc LULU.O soared 15% in premarket trading on Friday, after the premium apparel retailer defied investor worries with a full-year outlook lift amid little pullback from consumers and a sharp rebound in China sales.

-The rosy outlook comes at a time when U.S. retailers ranging from Macy's M.N to Dollar General DG.N have warned of weakening consumer demand as persistently high inflation squeezes spending.
+The rosy outlook comes in contrast to the general trend of U.S. retailers ranging from Macy's M.N to Dollar General DG.N warning of weak discretionary spending by American consumers.

-At least 10 brokerages raised price targets on the with Piper Sandler increasing by the highest margin to $445, above the median of $424.
+At least 11 brokerages raised price targets on the company, with Piper Sandler hiking by the highest margin to $445, above the median of $424.

 "We think (Lululemon) is one of the select brands continuing to drive outsized demand in this more challenging macro environment with innovation and newness," said Abbie Zvejnieks, analyst at Piper Sandler.